bcolemutech/dol-encounter-engine/README.md

-# move-processor
+# DOL Hub

-Handles move requests.
-Calculate encounters.
+Handles move requests, encounters, and combat.
+Uses SignalR to create a session for the user to get real time feedback during game play.